FilippoDude/FilippoDude/README.md

 I'm a software developer based in Italy that likes to always try out new things and ideas.

-## 👨‍💻 Languages I work mostly with:
+## 👨‍💻 Languages/Frameworks I work mostly with:
 - **Typescript** (Mostly)
 - **HTML**
 - **CSS**